Axolotl Active at Night: Their Natural Rhythm

 Occasional Swimming Bursts

 They may occasionally swim across the tank rather than walk.
-This is normal in complete darkness when they feel completely secure.
-They almost never do this during the day.
+This can be normal in low light when the animal feels secure.

 When Night Activity Actually Indicates a Problem